HackBulgaria/Programming101-2/week0/1-Python-simple-problems-set/README.md

 ## Integer Palindromes

-A palindrome is а word or a phrase or a number, that when reversed, stays the same.
+A palindrome is а word, phrase or number that stays the same when reversed.

 For example, the following sequences are palindromes : "azobi4amma4iboza" or "anna".